 Making the impossible possible.

-Our Reading Plan is designed to make it as easy as possible for someone struggling with reading to begin to learn and improve their skills when the time is right for them.
+Our reading programme is designed to make it as easy as possible for someone struggling with reading to begin to learn and improve their skills when the time is right for them.

 Trained prisoner Mentors work on a 1-to-1 basis with their Learners in short bursts, usually 20 minutes a day, 5 days a week.